Travel with Kids to Costa Rica

 Travel with Kids to Costa Rica – Our Tips

-Travel with kids to Costa Rica can be tough.
-There’s a lot of planning and strategizing you need to do.
-And if you’re anything like us, the planning phase is never complete without some crossed fingers and whispered promises to be a better person, if all goes well.
+Travel with kids to Costa Rica—or anywhere—can be tough.
+There’s a lot of planning and strategizing to do and the planning phase is never complete without some crossed fingers and whispered promises to be a better person, if all goes well.

 We get it.
 We have kids of our own, so we’ve walked in your shoes.
-(All throughout Costa Rica, to boot!)
 The thought of air travel and car travel and paper-thin hotel walls has you feeling a little stressed.
-(No?
-Fine, a lot stressed.)
 Because let’s be honest: It would probably be easier to get a herd of African elephants to dance the Christmas Nutcracker than it is to travel with kids (especially young ones).

 That’s where we come in.
-With a bit of preparation – plus a dose of good cheer and a heaping of luck – our tips on traveling with kids will take you round-trip from home to Costa Rica and back again.
+With a bit of preparation—plus a dose of good cheer and some luck—our tips on traveling with kids will take you round-trip from home to Costa Rica and back again.
 And what an amazing trip it will be!

 1. Book in Advance

 Spontaneity is an exciting way to travel, but it’s best left to solo or adults-only vacations.
 After a long day on the road, you don’t want to arrive to a town with no hotel vacancies.
 If you promise your kids the turtle-watching tour of a lifetime, don’t discover that you’re visiting during the off-season.
 When it comes to kids and happy traveling, it’s better to book and plan well ahead of time.